 How to disable SMBv1 on Windows 8 and Windows 10

 Starting with Windows 10 Fall Creators Update (major update expected in September 2017) Microsoft will disable by default SMBv1.
 We do not know why so much damage was needed before Microsoft made this decision, but this is another discussion.
 Until then, SMBv1 can be deactivated very easily from control Panel → Programs → Turn Windows features on or off.
 You do not need to be expelled in computers to do this.

 - Open control Panel and click "Programs"

-- in the list of Windows services, applications and protocols, we identify and debif "SMB 1.0 / CIFS File Sharing Support”
+- in the list of services, applications and protocols Windows, we identify and uncheck “SMB 1.0 / CIFS File Sharing Support”

 Click "OK", then restored after the deactivation was successful.

-For Windows 7, disabling SMBv1 is a little more complicated and requires little attention.
-You need to edit Windows Registry to disable the protocol.
+For Windows 7, disabling SMBv1 is a bit more complicated and requires little attention.
+You need to edit the records Windows (Windows Registry) to disable the protocol.

 How to disable SMBv1 on Windows 7

 - open the Registry Editor from the Strat → search "regedit"